SOLDIER TESTIMONIALS

 Canada

-I served in the army for three years as a combat soldier in the Border Police.
-During my service I was recognized as a lone solder.
+I served in the army for three years.
+During my service I was recognized as a lone soldier.
 As such, I had to move residences several times within a short period of time.

 I got to know Beit HaHayal (the soldier’s house run by the Friends of the IDF), I saw an apartment arranged for by the Association for the Wellbeing of Israel’s Soldiers (HaAguda Lema’an HaHayal) and I was shocked and upset over the conditions there.